cycle/docs/docs/en/basic/select.md

 # Select Entity

 Cycle ORM provides multiple options to select entity data from the database.
-The most common and recommended method to use the associated entity repository.
+The most common and recommended way to use the associated entity repository.

 ## Using Repository